huntdatacenter/docs/docs/working-in-your-lab/guides/workbench-stata.md

 ## View graphs

-It's similar with the Stata graph functions.
-You run them in a cell, and the output gets visualized in your notebook.
-To illustrate, let's test with a few plots from UCLA's [introduction to Stata plotting](https://stats.oarc.ucla.edu/stata/modules/graph8/intro/introduction-to-graphs-in-stata/):
+The Stata graph functions are similar, you run them in a cell and view the output in your notebook.
+To illustrate, let's test with a few plots from UCLA's great [introduction to Stata plotting](https://stats.oarc.ucla.edu/stata/modules/graph8/intro/introduction-to-graphs-in-stata/):

 ```python
 // make a scatter plot
 scatter price mpg
 ```

-This should print the plot on your screen:
+This should print a scatter plot on your screen:

 ![Stata scatter](./images/stata_scatter.png)